BMWi joint project VerfaS

 Process optimization to increase the energy efficiency of electric drives

-The limited range of electric vehicles and the considerable manufacturing costs of batteries demand efficient management of the stored energy in the vehicle.
+The limited range of electric vehicles and the considerable manufacturing costs of batteries require efficient management of the energy stored in the vehicle.

-As part of the joint project VerfaS, process optimization to increase the energy efficiency of electric drives, methodologies are being developed that contribute to increasing the efficiency of the electric drive train.
-Here, both the electric machine and its inverter-supported control are the focus of optimization.
-In this context, a holistic approach is required, which focuses in particular on the interaction of the components mentioned and their efficiency increase.
-Highly sensitive measurement methods must be developed to map the individual losses, which reflect the cause of the loss and its exact effect.
-Based on these methods, losses can be detected, reduced and thus the efficiency increased.
+As part of the joint project VerfaS, process optimization to increase the energy efficiency of electric drives, methods are being developed that contribute to increasing the efficiency of the electric drive train.
+The focus of the optimization is on both the electric machine and its inverter-supported control.
+In this context, a holistic approach is required that focuses in particular on the interaction of the components mentioned and their efficiency increase.
+To map the individual losses, highly sensitive measurement methods must be developed that reflect the cause of the loss and its exact effect.
+On the basis of these methods, losses can be identified and reduced, thereby increasing efficiency.

 The consortium consists of the following partners: